-Acquisition of the Austrian holding company VÖLKER BETEILIGUNGS GmbH and its subsidiary VÖLKER GmbH
+Acquisition of the Austrian holding company VÖLKER BETEILIGUNGS GmbH and its subsidiary VÖLKER GmbH interests was taken into account and the corresponding debt was discounted.

 The Austrian company VÖLKER BETEILIGUNGS GmbH, which owns an 80% stake in VÖLKER GmbH, was acquired in full on 31 October 2017 by the holding company SYNERGIE INTERNATIONAL EMPLOYMENT SOLUTIONS.
 Both companies were included in the consolidation scope from that date.